murarisumit/murarisumit.github.io/_posts/2017-08-21-mass_vs_matter_vs_weight.md

 Let's start with part 1

+**Matter** :
-**Matter** :  So everything we see around us is matter.
+* So everything we see around us is matter.
 Solid/liquid/gas is made of something(what it is that something, we can discuss it later), that thing/stuff is called matter.
+* In modern physics, matter is not a fundamental concept because a definition of it is elusive<sup>[wikipedia](https://en.wikipedia.org/wiki/Mass)</sup>

 ---

-**Mass** :  I read multiple defination of matter on internet.
-Each one was different and I was confused, [wikipedia](https://en.wikipedia.org/wiki/Mass) has one of the best documentation about all theories made about mass till now.

-Basic one :
+**Mass** :
+* So as we said, everything is made of matter(something), to quantify that thing **mass** is used.
+* Mass is a property of a physical body.
+    * We take that every physical body has property called mass.
+    * ^We assume it and take if fundamental property like **charge on electron** to define everything around it.
+    * The mass of an object determines its acceleration in the presence of an applied force similar to charge in electro-magnetic field
+    * It's similar to [charge](/basic-electricity-concepts.html) in electro-dynamics, the basic property.
+Refer: [basic concepts on electricity](/basic-electricity-concepts.html)
-* Mass is term for describing the amount of matter object has.
+* In [Newtonian physics](https://en.wikipedia.org/wiki/Classical_mechanics), mass is term for describing the amount of matter object has.
 * It is different than weight.
-* For example: If we go anywhere to take rubix cube anywhere(moon/mars), it's remains the same, nothing changes.
-Amount of matter in it remains the same, but weight changes at it corresponds with gravity.
-* In other words we quantify the matter(amount of matter does object has) by mass which remains the same everywhere.

 If you go deep down, there are still theories being made. [https://en.wikipedia.org/wiki/Mass](https://en.wikipedia.org/wiki/Mass) link has lot more info about it.